-High School College I.E.P (Individualized Education Plan and/or 504 Plan High School I.E.P and 504 are not sufficient.
-Documentation guidelines specify information JOH FIGH needed for each category of disability.
-School provides evaluation at no cost to student Student must get evaluation at own expense.
-Documentation focuses on determining whether student is eligible for services based Documentation must provide information on specific functional limitations, and on specific disability categories in I.D.E.A demonstrate the need for specific accommodations.
+HIGH SCHOOL COLLEGE I.E.P.
+(Individualized Education Plan and/or 504 High School I.E.P. and 504 are not sufficient.
+Plan Documentation guidelines specify information needed for each category of disability.
+School provides evaluation at no cost to student Student must get evaluation at own expense Documentation focuses on determining whether Documentation must provide information on student is eligible for services based on specific specific functional limitations, and demonstrate disability categories in I.D.E.A. the need for specific accommodations